Isaiah Tass: Background

-Tass was born in Mackay and played his junior rugby league with the Norths Devils.
-Tass of Indigenous Australian and Vanuatuan descent.
+Tass was born in Mackay, Queensland and played his junior rugby league with the Norths Devils.
+He is of Indigenous Australian descent from the Yuwibara people and Vanuatuan descent.

 Playing career

+2022

 Tass made his first grade debut in round 6 of the 2022 NRL season for South Sydney against the Canterbury-Bankstown Bulldogs scoring a try during Souths 36-16 victory.

 Tass played 16 games for South Sydney in the 2022 NRL season including all three of the clubs finals matches as they reached the preliminary final for a fifth straight season.
 Souths would lose in the preliminary final to eventual premiers Penrith 32-12.

+2023

+In round 8 of the 2023 NRL season, Tass scored the winning try in South Sydney's 20-18 victory over Penrith.

+Tass played a total of 23 games for Souths in the 2023 NRL season as the club finished 9th on the table and missed the finals.

+2024

+On 7 May, it was announced that Tass would be ruled out from playing indefinitely after suffering a freak ankle injury at training.
+It was reported that Tass would require surgery and could potentially be out for up to three months.
+On 30 September, it was announced that Tass had re-signed with the club on a three year extension.

+2025

+Tass played 23 matches for South Sydney in the 2025 NRL season which saw the club finish 14th on the table.
+On 3 October, it was reported that Tass had injured his knee while playing at a rugby league carnival in Queensland, he is expect to miss a majority of the 2026 season.